The Angriest Man in Brooklyn: Plot

-Stuck in Brooklyn traffic while on his way to a doctor's appointment, Henry Altmann's car is suddenly struck by a taxi.
-Propelling him into a rage, he unleashes upon the taxi driver.
+Stuck in Brooklyn traffic while on his way to a doctor appointment, Henry Altmann's car is suddenly struck by a taxi, propelling him into a rage he then unleashes on the taxi driver.

-Arriving to the Brooklyn hospital, Dr. Sharon Gill is covering for Henry's usual doctor (with whom she is having an affair).
+Arriving at a Brooklyn hospital, Dr. Sharon Gill is covering for Henry's usual doctor (with whom she is having an affair).
 Examining scans of his brain, she informs him that he has a brain aneurysm with a poor prognosis.
 He erupts, throwing insults at Sharon and demanding that she tell him how long he has to live.
 She tries to dodge the question, but Henry is persistent.
 Panicking, Sharon sees a magazine cover that says 90 minutes and blurts that out.
 Henry leaves, irate.

-Talking with another doctor, Sharon realizes the consequences of her actions; she will surely be fired and lose her license.
+Talking with another doctor, Sharon realizes the consequences of her actions: she will surely be fired and lose her license.
 She resolves to find Henry and put him into immediate care.

 Henry arrives at his family law firm, storming into a meeting between his brother Aaron and clients.
-He asks what a hypothetical client with only ninety minutes to live should do, one says make love to his wife one last time.
-Henry then rushes home to his estranged wife, Bette, only to catch her having an affair with their neighbor.
-Meanwhile, Sharon learns Henry's case is serious enough that he could potentially die at any minute.
+He asks what a hypothetical client with only ninety minutes to live should do, and someone replies that he would make love to his wife one last time.
+Henry rushes home to his estranged wife, Bette, but catches her having an affair with their neighbor.
+Meanwhile, Sharon learns that Henry's case is serious enough that he could potentially die at any minute.

 Sharon arrives at Henry's office, where she tells Aaron of his brother's diagnosis.
-He tells her that Henry was once a kind, happy man, but became embittered after the death of his son, Peter, two years prior.
+He tells her that Henry was once a kind, happy man, but became embittered after the death of his son Peter two years prior.
 Meanwhile, Henry makes more stops on his quest for redemption, including attempting to contact his surviving son, Tommy.
 He had disapproved of his son's choice to become a professional dancer, creating a rift.
-He makes a recording, telling Tommy he loves him, but flies into a rage halfway through and passes out.
+He makes a recording, telling Tommy that he loves him, but flies into a rage halfway through and passes out.